hongmingli1995/CR-VAE/README.md

 # CR-VAE

 Codes of CR-VAE.
-Run CRVAE_demo.py to obtain results on Henon data.
+Run CRVAE_demo.py to obtain some demo results on Henon data.